nivekithan/key-manager/docs/docs/reference-sdk/initKeyManager.md

 - **`roles`** (optional) - Its type signature is `Record<string, {maxReq : number; duration : number}>`.
 Its an object with `role` as its keys and ratelimit as their values.

-To know how does `key manager` choose which ratelimit to apply checkout todo

 ## Example

 Its recommended that you create a new file called `keyManager.ts` in that initialize the `key manager`.